Genez-io/deployapps-landing-page/content/posts/fromt_prompt_to_cloud.md

 ### Deploy Your App

-If everything goes well you can now deploy your application on genezio’s infrastructure.
+If everything goes well you can now deploy your application on DeployApps’s infrastructure.
 In the root folder of your project:

-- Login your CLI to the genezio cloud: `genezio login`
+- Login your CLI to the DeployApps cloud: `genezio login`
-- Deploy your app to the genezio cloud: `genezio deploy --env server\.env`
+- Deploy your app to the DeployApps cloud: `genezio deploy --env server\.env`

-This action might take up to 2 minutes and after that a random genezio subdomain will be provided for you with your deployed application.
+This action might take up to 2 minutes and after that a random DeployApps subdomain will be provided for you with your deployed application.

 ## Conclusion

-I hope this tutorial has equipped you with the necessary skills to create professional prompts, integrate OpenAI using the OpenAI SDK, avoid common prompt engineering mistakes, and deploy a full-stack application on genezio.
+I hope this tutorial has equipped you with the necessary skills to create professional prompts, integrate OpenAI using the OpenAI SDK, avoid common prompt engineering mistakes, and deploy a full-stack application on DeployApps.

 Now you can confidently leverage the power of OpenAI’s language models and unleash their potential in your projects.